PREMIUM WOOD SELECTIONS

 Recommended: clear coat, stain and clear coat

 Hickory has mostly tight and straight grains but can be wavy.
 It is a very hard and dense.
 Reddish heartwood and whitish sapwood.
 The 'rustic' variety shows natural characteristics such as knots/knot holes and swirls and has extreme color variation from lighter to darker.
+Painting wouldn't be recommended.

 Shown in: Natural